-The Council's contribution towards Riverside Inverclyde is £24 million over the ten year period In addition the Council has made contributions in kind by transferring specific assets to the Urban Regeneration Company which will count towards the £24 million contribution and a further £5.7 million financial support to specific major Regeneration projects led by Riverside Inverclyde.
+The Council's contribution towards Riverside Inverclyde was originally to be £24 million over the ten year period.
+In addition the Council has made contributions in kind by transferring specific assets to the Urban Regeneration Company which will count towards the £24 million contribution and a further £5.7 million financial support to specific major Regeneration projects led by Riverside Inverclyde.

-Following the mid-term review an interim Chief Executive was appointed in October 2013 and in consultation with partners, employees and members has produced an new Single Operating Plan covering the period 2014/17.
+Following the mid-term review in 2013 a new Single Operating Plan covering the period 2014/17 was approved.
 The Single Operating Plan reviewed objectives, outcomes and financing.
-The Corporate Director Environment, Regeneration and Resources will remain the interim Chief Executive following a review of options for the future delivery of Regeneration Services.
+A further review in 2015/16 resulted in a decision to extend Riverside Inverclyde to March 2019.